Is your practice reaching its true potential?

 You need past patients to be a key part of your team, coming back for care when needed and referring others.
 Imagine if your current caseload was 50% returning patients, 25% patients referred by others, 15% referred by physicians and 10% from the general public.

 This would create an impressive expansion of your practice and help you achieve your practice goals.
 It can be done with the right combination of high-quality care and professional marketing.

 Build a Massive Online Presence in Your Community

 Your website is the hub of your marketing efforts and most online marketing will direct back to it.
 Your physical therapy website should be compelling and full of useful tips and advice that prospects can use.

 Blogging is an excellent way to build the SEO of your website, provide great content, and share that with your customers as well as prospects.

 Social media is a great way to engage your customer base, build referrals, and advertise to the community.
 However, there are tricks to know and going alone, can make for an expensive proposition, if it doesn’t work, or you don’t use it!

-One special technique is to use your patient list, building a custom audience in Facebook.
-Then direct your posts, blogs and ads towards that customer, custom audience for great exposure to the people that know you the best.
+One special technique is to use your patient list, building a custom audience on Facebook.
+Then direct your posts, blogs, and ads towards that customer, custom audience for great exposure to the people that know you the best.